Groups & Education

 Explore Programs

-NEW!
-Black History Program (3hr)
+Black History Education Program

 How can we learn about the challenges, life, and accomplishments of the local Black community in the 1860s?
 Through a new Education program, offered during Black History Month in February, where participants explore the lives of Black community members in 19th century Upper Canada.